 A Conversation With…Alfre Woodard

 Film, stage, and television actress, producer, and political activist, Alfre Woodard has been named one of the most versatile and accomplished actors of her generation.
+Among the films and television shows she has acted in are Burning Sands, the TV series Luke Cage, 12 Years a Slave, Grey’s Anatomy, Love & Basketball, Down in the Delta, Miss Evers’ Boys, August Wilson’s The Piano Lesson and Bopha!
 As the recipient of the 2017 PAFF Lifetime Achievement Award, she will sit with director and friend Neema Barnett and share her thoughts on her illustrious career, the many memorable roles she has brought to life, and what she believes to be the future for Pan African Cinema.

 A Conversation with…Mara Brock & Salim Akil

 Discuss what’s in store for the couple in 2017 and the lessons they’ve learned last year.
 Mara Brock is the creator of BET’s Being Mary Jane, which premiered in 2013.
 Brock Akil first began her career in 1994 writing for the critically acclaimed but short-lived Fox series South Central.
 In 1999, she served as supervising producer and writer on The Jamie Foxx Show after writing for Moesha for four seasons.
 In 2000, Brock Akil created and executive produced (along with Kelsey Grammer) another UPN series, Girlfriends.
 She also created and executive produced the spin-off series The Game.